 We have a group of 20 – how’s the best way to submit our nomination?

 The committee has a strong preference for individual nominations, but group nominations (we call it the “birthday card” approach) will be accepted.
-However, individual submissions, stating the impact the nominee has had on the department or nominator, gives the Committee a more comprehensive perspective of the nominee than an everyone-sign-my-nomination form.
+However, individual submissions, stating the impact the nominee has had on the department or nominator, give the committee a more comprehensive perspective of the nominee than an everyone-sign-my-nomination form.

 Can we just send a word document or PDF?